artefactual-labs/AIPscan/CONTRIBUTING.md

 project's [CONTRIBUTING](https://github.com/artefactual/archivematica/blob/HEAD/CONTRIBUTING.md)
 to the greatest degree possible.

+## Upgrading dependencies

+If you want to update Python:

+- Update the `.python-version file`.
+- Update the `PYTHON_VERSION` build argument in the `Dockerfile`.
+- Update the CI matrix and the project classifiers.

+If you want to update Node.js, there are two steps:

+- Update the `.node-version` file.
+- Update the base image used by the `frontend` in the `Dockerfile`.

+Other dependencies:

+    # Python dependencies.
+    # Use `--dry-run` first to see what would be changed.
+    uv lock --upgrade

+    # pre-commit dependencies.
+    uvx pre-commit autoupdate

+    # Node.js dependencies.
+    npx npm-check-updates --interactive

 ## Preparing a release

+Prerequisites:

+- Make sure that all tests pass.
+- Make sure that the dependencies are up to date (see above).

-Before running the release workflow, confirm that `.python-version` reflects the Python release you want baked into the Docker images; update it to a recent supported version if needed.
-Run the release process with an alpha or release candidate tag first to shake out issues, using e.g.
+Run the release process with an alpha or release candidate tag first to shake out issues.
+Remember to use the PEP 440 versioning scheme, e.g. `0.9.0a2`:

-`gh workflow run release.yml --ref main -f version=0.9.0a2`.
+    gh workflow run release.yml --ref main -f version=0.9.0a2

+Head to the Actions tab in GitHub and monitor the progress of the [release workflow].
 When everything looks good, repeat the same command with the final version number to cut the official release (the workflow handles building, tagging, and publishing).

 ## Generating database schema documentation